Picking the right Chartered Accountant is a vital business decision, so you’ll need to arm yourself with the right assessment questions.

-“Having the right questions ready boils down to doing your homework,
+“Having the right questions ready boils down to doing your homework.

 Could my money work harder?

 “They can help you raise capital by finding grants, government funding schemes, and tax relief schemes,” .
 “They can help you sell shares in the business, crowdfund or find angel investment.
 People tend to say, can you balance my books?
-What you should be asking is: what am i entitled to that I don’t know about?”
+What you should be asking is: what am I entitled to that I don’t know about?”

-Are we a good match?
+Are we the right match?

 Chartered Accountants offer differing levels of engagement, so make sure to establish how often you’ll be in contact, and whether you’ll correspond by email or telephone.
-Less contact often means less costs, but can make it difficult to ask questions or spot issues.
+Less contact often means less costs, but it can make it difficult to ask questions or spot issues.

 Are things working out?

-A great way to do this is to hold monthly meetings where you can ask for their view on the business and its finances.
-“If their view is close to yours, that’s a good sign,” .But you do still want to see a degree of challenge and initiative - if you only hear what you expect, that’s not a good sign.”
+A helpful way to do this is to hold monthly meetings where you can ask for their view on the business and its finances.
+“If their view is close to yours, that’s a positive sign."
+But you do still want to see a degree of challenge and initiative - if you only hear what you expect, that’s not a healthy sign.”

 Believes a healthy relationship is defined by ongoing conversation and information sharing, which ultimately leads to trust.
-“The way to get the most out of your Chartered Accountant is to engage in dialogue,”.
+“The way to get the most out of your Chartered Accountant is to engage in dialogue."
 “Ask questions, but also be forthcoming.
 The more you share about your business, the more you will get out of the relationship."

 Copyright © 2023 Arpitha & Associates - All Rights Reserved.